-The user was instructed that he or she would view a series of scenarios in which there were problems.
-For each, the user should detect, diagnose, and report on the problem.
-The user was told what counts as a problem (any thing not as predicted), what should be included in the diagnosis or explanation (the causes and effects generating the unpredicted and possibly damaging states), and how the report would be given.
-During the first two phases, users talked aloud; during the report phase they were asked to a) give their explanation of the problem b) state the root cause, c) state the effects of the problem, d) provide advice about actions to repair, compensate for, or prevent the problem, and e) rate its severity on a 1-5 scale.
-Users were asked to give their explanation first, as a relatively broad task.
-We found that many users continued to problem solve while giving their report and this first, open question allowed them to do that.
-We asked them to state the root cause and effects separately to get a cleaner, user-provided specification than produced if we had tried to extract this from the initial explanation.
-The final rating of severity was anchored to a 1 meaning that something was not as predicted but no negative impact and a 5 meaning possibly fatal.
+We instructed each subject that he would view a series of scenarios that involved problems with the power system and that, for each, the subject should detect, diagnose, and report on the fault.
+We told each user what counts as a problem (any thing not as predicted), what he should include in the diagnosis or explanation (the causes and effects that generated the unpredicted and possibly damaging states), and how he should give the report.
+During the first two phases, users spoke aloud; during the report phase they were asked to give their explanation of the fault, state the root cause, state its effects, provide advice about actions to repair, compensate for, or prevent the problem, and rate its severity on a numeric scale.

+We asked subjects to give their explanation first, as a relatively broad task.
+We found that many users continued to problem solve while giving their report and this first, open question let them do that.
+We also asked them to state the root cause and effects separately to get a cleaner, user-provided specification than if we had tried to extract this from the initial explanation.
+The final rating of severity ranged from 1, meaning that something was not as predicted but had no negative impact, to 5, meaning it could be fatal.
 The user had access to the computer while making the report.
-Participants frequently used the system while making the initial explanation (from just using the cursor to point at variables, to opening systems and variables to test a hypothesis), Participants rarely (never?) used the computer while doing the remaining four items in the report.

-After the user had provided the verbal report, the computer was moved away and the user was given a check list of candidate descriptions.
+Participants frequently used the system while making their initial explanation (from just using the cursor to point at variables to opening systems and variables while testing a hypothesis).
+However, they rarely used the computer for the remaining four items in the report.
+After the subject provided the verbal report, we moved the computer away and gave him a check list of candidate descriptions.

-Users talked aloud as they detected and diagnosed the problems.
-The experimenter was sitting beside and watching the screen with the user, but made only three types on intervention.
-First, if the user had not said anything, or seemed inaudible the experimenter asked what are you thinking? or could you talk louder?
-Second, if the user seemed confused about the interface (e.g. not clicking fast enough to get a double click) the experimenter could clear up the problem.
-Third, since time spend before concluding varied considerably, the experimenter urged the participant to conclude if the user had been working more than 20/25 minutes on a problem.
-(This happened n times; in m of these the user was looking for more information that the system provided, or trying to go outside of the system instrumentation.)
+Users talked aloud as they detected and diagnosed the faults.
+The experimenter sat beside the user and watched the screen with the him, but made only three types on intervention.
+First, if the subject had not said anything or seemed inaudible, the experimenter asked "What are you thinking?" or "Could you talk louder?"
+Second, if the user seemed confused about the interface (e.g., he was not clicking fast enough to get a double click), the experimenter tried to clear up the problem.
+Third, since time spend before concluding varied considerably, the experimenter urged the participant to conclude if he had been working more than 25 minutes on a task.
+(This happened

+N times; in m of them, the user was looking for more information that the system provided, or trying to go outside of the system's instrumentation.)

-All participants completed the 6 problems.
-Depending on the remaining time as many of these activities as possible were included: 1) payment and bebriefing, 2) view and comment on the alternative system, 3) instruction on different aspects, and problem solving of one or two problems on the alternative system.
-Problem solving on the alternative system used 2 novel problems.
-The procedure was the same as previously but no checklist was provided.
+All participants completed the six monitoring scenarios.
+Depending on the remaining time, the experimenter included as many of three activities as possible: payment and bebriefing; view and comment on the alternative system; instruction on different aspects and problem solving of one or two problems on the alternative interface, which involved two novel scenarios.
+The procedure was the same as before, except that the experimenter provided no check list.

-7.3 Results
+7.2 Experimental Results